|Best All-Around Survival Knife||Morakniv Garberg||Check Price||

 - 1075 carbon steel

-Just because a knife is small doesn’t mean that it isn’t very capable.
+Just because a knife is small doesn’t mean that it isn’t very capable of being one of the best survival knives.
 The Woods Wise is a great example of just such a knife.
 The 1075 carbon steel blade comes in at just 2.2 inches, but is a whittler’s dream and is capable of much bigger tasks.
 The leather sheath is designed to be worn as a neck knife, fitting perfectly under a jacket.
 I find this Condor knife a great option for hiking and backpacking because it doesn’t get in the way of the pack’s hip belt.
 If you’re a gear minimalist, you’ll appreciate this small blade that punches above its weight.
 If you believe two is one and one is none, then the Woods Wise is a great secondary blade to back up your primary.

 Best All-Around Survival Knife: Morakniv Garberg